ericwangdq/kotlin-react-app/README.md

 # Kotlin for React demo

-Frist try on Kotlin language with JSX and component of React.
+First try on Kotlin language with JSX and component of React.

 This project was bootstrapped with [Create React Kotlin App](https://github.com/JetBrains/create-react-kotlin-app).